 Aids in digestion and weight loss, helps eliminate fats and stimulate the metabolism–Radishes’ ability to move stagnate Qi means that bile flow easily and the digestive organs receive Qi to transform foods.
 I consider radishes essential if you are trying to bust up excess fats.
 Their pungent nature gives the metabolism a nice little lift without depleting the system.

-Releases to the exterior — that means it helps fight colds–Radishes’ pungent, moving nature helps the immune system warm up to push out exterior pathogens like a cold, flu or sore throat.
+Releases to the exterior – that means it helps fight colds – Radishes’ pungent, moving nature helps the immune system warm up to push out exterior pathogens like a cold, flu or sore throat.
 Many classic remedies include a combination of vinegar with wasabi or horseradish that you run and take swig of when you start coming down with something.
-I use the grated Daikon and honey recipe for sore throats.
+I use a grated daikon and honey recipe for sore throats.

 Caution!
 A note on radishes